bbauska/dom/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>3.
 Set CSS Styles Using JavaScript</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-You can directly manipulate the CSS styles of an element using the style property.
-This allows you to dynamically change how elements appear on the page.
+<p>You can directly manipulate the CSS styles of an element using the style property.
+This allows you
+to dynamically change how elements appear on the page.</p>

 ```
 // Changing multiple CSS properties